TheDistractor/flow-ext/README.md

 This Gadget allows you to simulate a number of radioBlip nodes on specific RF Network groups.

 ####NodeMap (extended core Gadget)
 NodeMap replaces the core NodeMap gadget to support the Band/Frequency parameter.
-The allows you to use:
+This will allow you to use:

         { data: "RFb433g5i2,roomNode,boekenkast JC",  to: "nm.Info" }
         { data: "RFb868g5i2,roomNode,keuken",  to: "nm.Info" }

-Important: You must also override the Readings gadget if you want your database to process this extended information correctly, and is an absolute must if you have the same group (e.g. g5) on both 868 and 433 Mhz, otherwise one bands data will interleave with another.
+**Important**: You must also override the Readings gadget if you want your database to process this extended information correctly, and is an absolute must if you have the same group (e.g. g5) on both 868 and 433 Mhz, otherwise one bands data will interleave with another.

-(Note: I will be submitting a derivative of this to core shortly)
+( **Note**: I will be submitting a derivative of this to core shortly)

 ####OnOffMonitor
 OnOffMonitor allows you to manage On/Off events within the context of 'time' and 'duration'.
 It consumes events you